 Now that you’ve seen the city’s best medieval buildings, you can check out its most impressive art nouveau architecture.
 Riga literally has hundreds of buildings in this flamboyant style as it experienced a period of unprecedented wealth at the beginning of the 20th century when art nouveau was all the rage in Europe.
 Head straight over to Alberta iela and admire an amazing collection of buildings, many of which were designed by Mikhail Eisenstein, architect and father of the illustrious Russian filmmaker Sergei Eisenstein of Battleship Potemkin fame.
 At the end of the street you’ll also find the Riga Art Nouveau Museum (closed Mondays), which is a completely restored art nouveau apartment from the furniture and flatware to the kitchen sink and the toilet.
 If you still haven’t had your fill of art nouveau then walk across the street to Art Nouveau Riga, a shop that specialises in stylish, locally produced art nouveau souvenirs.

 Nearby Antonijas iela is loaded with cafés, upmarket restaurants and wine bars, but if you’d like a cheaper option then try Turkish-owned Food Box on A. Pumpura iela, which makes the best kebabs in Riga.

-For drinks we recommend the neighbourhood pubs on the corner of Stabu and Tērbatas including Gauja and Sveiks Šveik! as well as the more upmarket Martinelli wine bar a little farther down the street.
-For blues and jazz music in this district try Blues 54 Jazz on Tērbatas.
+For drinks we recommend the neighbourhood pubs around the corner of Stabu and Tērbatas including Gauja and Sveiks Šveik!
 Don’t forget to try the national spirit Rīgas Melnais Balzams, which is a bit like Jägermeister but stronger and not as sickly sweet.